ethmimo/ethmimo/README.md

 To learn more about MimoStore and `ethmimo-orbit`, see the documentation [here](https://github.com/ethmimo/mimo-orbit).

 ## Contributing
-Please take a look at our [contributing](CONTRIBUTING.md) guidelines if you're interested in helping!
+Please DM me on [Twitter (@ghiliweld)](https://twitter.com/ghiliweld) if you're interested in helping, my DMs are open!

+PRs are open too!

 ## License